 Business owners continued to work toward the repeal, and on April 5, 1949, another vote of Zion residents was taken.
 This time voters were in favor of the repeal—1,746 to 966, bringing 48 years of blue laws in Zion to an end.

-Shown above are children standing in line at the Zion theater.
+Children standing in line at the Zion Theater.
 Their arms are in the air celebrating the repeal of the blue laws, allowing movies to be shown on Sundays.
 Chicago Sun-Times photograph, April 11, 1949.
-BBDM 2012.10.7
+Dunn Museum 2012.10.7

 In 1950 and 1951, proponents of the blue laws brought the issue back to voters, who voted against their reinstatement.

 In May 1959, the Zion movie theater announced its closing.
 Onnie Bridges, president of the Zion Theater corporation, stated that "the closing was dictated by his desire to retire rather than failing audiences."

 Special thanks to museum volunteer Al Westerman for assisting with this research.